lkkandsyf/lkkandsyf.github.com/_posts/2016-3-30-template.md

 Since the date is hard-coded into the filename format, to change the order, you must change the dates in the filenames.

-**Tags**
-Posts can have tags associated with them as part of their meta-data.
-Tags may be placed on posts by providing them in the post's YAML front matter.
-You have access to the post-specific tags in the templates.
-These tags also get added to the sitewide collection.

-**Categories**
-Posts may be categorized by providing one or more categories in the YAML front matter.
-Categories offer more significance over tags in that they can be reflected in the URL path to the given post.
-Note categories in Jekyll work in a specific way.
-If you define more than one category you are defining a category hierarchy "set".
 Example:

     ---